 To ensure that you can reap all of the benefits offered by gigabit speeds, we've put a lot of work into designing devices to help deliver that gigabit experience inside your home.
 First, we pull a fiber optic connection directly to your home and connect it to a Fiber Jack.
-Then, the Network Box takes the gigabit connection from the Fiber Jack and distributes the ultra-fast Internet inside your home.
+Then, the Network Box or router takes the gigabit connection from the Fiber Jack and distributes the ultra-fast Internet inside your home.

 For detailed information about Internet speeds, visit the Maximum Wired and Wi-Fi speeds on Google Fiber article.

 When you use devices over Wi-Fi, it’s unlikely you’ll be able to achieve gigabit speeds.
 You can improve your speeds by carefully managing any interference from outside sources, which can significantly reduce network speeds for devices operating over Wi-Fi.

 Although Google Fiber provides incredibly fast network speeds over wired devices, there are a number of situations to cause your network speeds to slow down.

 The type of hardware you use, age of the device, operating system, web browser, network interface card (NIC) and other applications running on your device all affect upload and download speeds.